Watch this 6-minute demo video for a detailed look at how to efficiently upload income and expense transactions in bulk

 If your bank can export your data to Quicken Interchange Format (QIF), QFX, or OFX, you can bulk import it directly into your Stessa account to get things current.
 QIF, QFX, and OFX imports are highly preferred to CSV files because you don't need to do anything to prepare your file in advance.
 Just download it from your bank, upload it to Stessa, and you're done!

 Once you've downloaded the QIF, QFX, or OFX file and are ready to import, click the blue "Import" button on your Transactions page.
 Be sure to select a Property (or Portfolio) if all the transactions in the file should be associated with a single address.
 If you fail to select a Property (or Portfolio) before uploading, you will have to assign every transaction one by one.
 If you like, you can also associate the uploaded data with one of your existing linked accounts.
 Once uploaded, you'll see your new data on your Transactions page.

 Upload a CSV Data File from Your Bank or PM

 You'll first want to clean up and prepare your CSV files for a successful import.
-Spend the time now to organize your data properly and it'll save you plenty of headache later.
+Spend the time now to organize your data properly and it'll save you plenty of headaches later.
 Here's how to prep your CSV files:

 Make sure all expenses are shown as negative numbers.